elevata-labs/elevata/README.md

 ## 🧩 Architecture Overview

+elevata is a metadata-driven, warehouse-native data pipeline engine.
+It manages the full lifecycle from metadata to SQL generation to execution — including
+incremental loads, historization, schema evolution, and observability.

-elevata consists of the following layers:
+The architecture consists of the following layers:

-1. **Metadata Layer (Django models)**
+### 1. Metadata Layer (Django models)
-   Defines datasets, columns, lineage, and configuration.
+Defines datasets, columns, lineage, ownership, incremental policies, and execution semantics.

-2. **LogicalPlan Layer**
-   Vendor-neutral representation of `SELECT`, `UNION`, subqueries, window functions, column expressions, joins, filters, and more.

-3. **Expression AST**
-   The Abstract Syntax Tree provides unified representation of literals, column refs, function calls, binary operations, concatenations, and window functions.

-4. **SQL Dialects**
-   DuckDB, Postgres, and MSSQL render SQL from the LogicalPlan.
-Hashing, quoting, and function differences are handled per dialect.

-5. **SQL Preview Pipeline**
-   Lineage-aware, dialect-aware, HTMX-enabled preview.
+All structural and behavioral decisions originate from metadata — not from SQL.

+### 2. Logical Plan Layer
+A vendor-neutral representation of queries and write operations, including:
+- SELECTs, UNIONs, joins, filters
+- incremental merge semantics
+- delete detection
+- historization logic

+Logical plans are deterministic and reproducible.

+### 3. Expression AST
+A unified Abstract Syntax Tree for expressions:
+- literals and column references
+- function calls and hashing
+- binary operations and concatenations
+- window functions and technical expressions

+This ensures consistent semantics across all target systems.

+### 4. SQL Dialects
+Dialect-specific renderers for DuckDB, Postgres, MSSQL, and BigQuery (more to come).

+They handle:
+- SQL syntax differences
+- hashing and surrogate key generation
+- quoting and identifier rules
+- MERGE vs UPDATE/INSERT fallbacks

+### 5. Materialization & Schema Evolution
+Physical target schemas are synchronized deterministically against metadata definitions.

+elevata manages schema evolution explicitly and safely:

+- automatic table provisioning
+- additive column evolution
+- safe column and dataset renames
+- deterministic reconciliation on full refresh
+- non-destructive behavior for incremental loads

+Schema changes are:
+- metadata-driven (never inferred from SQL)
+- lineage-aware
+- deterministic and reproducible across dialects

+This makes schema evolution a **first-class architectural concern**, not a side effect of execution.

+### 6. Execution & Observability
+Rendered SQL is executed directly in the warehouse:

+- incremental and full loads
+- historization (SCD Type 2)
+- delete detection
+- execution timing and row counts
+- structured load logging via `meta.load_run_log`

+elevata is designed for execution — not just preview.

 ---